Skip to content

 Should You Buy Now or Wait for Rates to Drop?

-If you are a current homeowner with a rate above 7%, declining rates represent a genuine refinance opportunity worth monitoring.
-Join our Rate Watch System and we will contact you the moment refinancing makes financial sense for your specific loan.
+If you are a current homeowner sitting on a rate above 7%, it is still worth having us run the numbers — but the urgency to act now is higher than it was when cuts looked more likely.
+Join our Rate Watch System and we will contact you the moment refinancing makes financial sense for your specific loan, in either direction the market moves.

 Find Out What Rate You Actually Qualify For